More Than Enough Podcast: Against All the Odds with John Buultjens

 And then in 1982, there was another pivotal moment — his adoptive parents took him to see ET, and his love for BMX riding suddenly began.
 In 2012, Buultjens moved to southern California to work for Bob Haro, founder of the global Haro BMX freestyle brand and former stunt rider in ET.
 This job led to celebrity connections — and the movie, The Ride, which was released in November 2020.
 The rapper and actor Chris ‘Ludacris’ Bridges plays his adoptive father, with Buultjens himself playing his abusive biological father, who died in 1997, and with whom he never reconciled.
 The film is not set in Scotland, but has been relocated to California, and by Buultjens’ own admission, his BMX skills have been somewhat exaggerated, although not his incredible journey.

-Jason and his wife, Trisha, have been speaking up on behalf of the marginalized for the past 24 years.
-Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and the newly released Until There’s More Than Enough.
-Jason writes a regular column for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
+Jason Weber and his wife, Trisha, have been speaking up on behalf of the marginalized for over 25 years.
+Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and Until There’s More Than Enough.
+Jason has been a regular columnist for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
 Jason serves with the Christian Alliance for Orphans and helps lead More Than Enough, a collaborative movement facilitated by the CAFO community.
 Jason and his family live in Plano, Texas.